 Clinical research at National Jewish Health has contributed to important new treatments for pulmonary fibrosis, chronic obstructive pulmonary disease (COPD), asthma and others.

 Our list of accomplishments and our reputation keep us at the top of the U.S. News & World Report “Best Hospitals” rankings.
-Since the magazine started ranking pulmonology 25 years ago, we have been ranked #1 or #2 each year.
-In the 2021-22 “Best Hospitals for Common Care” category, our COPD, Lung Cancer Surgery and pneumonia programs were rated “high performing,” the highest rating available.
+Since the magazine started ranking pulmonology 27 years ago, we have been ranked in the top ten.
+In the 2023-24 “Best Hospitals for Common Care” category, our COPD, Lung Cancer Surgery and pneumonia programs were rated “high performing,” the highest rating available.
 In addition, we are one of the country’s leading recipients of research funding from the National Institutes of Health (NIH), which is impressive for an institution of our size and budget.

 National Jewish Health is also the only medical campus in the country with a school for chronically ill children.
 Morgridge Academy is a free K-8 school for children diagnosed with diseases, including severe asthma and allergies, cystic fibrosis and immune deficiencies, including HIV/AIDS.